-- 1. The French Immersion program shall be the Type B French Immersion program. - 2.
-Transportation to those schools offering a French Immersion program shall be provided for those students living outside of their regular attendance area. - 3.
-The French Immersion program shall be operated under the regulations and guidelines as prescribed by Ministry of Education and the Official Minority Language Office.
+- 1. The French Immersion program shall be the Type B French Immersion/Bilingual program. - 2.
+Any student living within the boundaries of Saskatchewan Rivers Public School Division may be registered in the French Immersion program designated to their attendance area. - 3.
+Transportation to those schools offering a French Immersion program shall be provided for those students living within the identified attendance area of their designated French Immersion program. - 4.
+The French Immersion program shall be operated under the regulations and guidelines as prescribed by Ministry of Education.

-Section 38, 42, 45, Education Regulations
+Section 38, 40, 42, 44, 45, 46 Education Regulations